Skip advert

 Renault Scenic verdict

 The Renault Scenic has been reborn as an SUV for the electric age, and the automotive industry may not have seen quite such a dramatic reinvention since the third-generation Mercedes A-Class launched in 2012.
-The all-new, all-electric Scenic has been thrown in at the deep end amongst a raft of established rivals, yet manages to swim to the forefront thanks to its superb electric range, strong refinement and slick tech offering.
+The all-electric Scenic has been thrown in at the deep end amongst a raft of established rivals, yet manages to swim to the forefront thanks to its superb electric range, strong refinement and slick tech offering.

 Advertisement - Article continues below